 I have a donut eating pro-tip for you for this recipe: crumble one up over a scoop of vanilla ice cream.
 You can thank me later!
 I mean, you can never have too much vanilla right???
 Let’s certainly hope not!

-I love donuts, but I can’t do super sweet in the morning so these are more of a snack or dessert for me most of the time.
+I love donuts, but I can’t do super sweet in the morning.
+These are more of a snack or dessert for me most of the time.
 But they are perfect for a brunch spread, a donut birthday party and so much more.
 For the pecan lovers, don’t forget to sprinkle some pecans on top as well!
 Enjoy friends!

 Here is a great donut baking pan if you are looking for one!
-I got mine a couple of years ago for $5.00 on clearance so if you catch one on sale let me know so I can share!
+I got mine a couple of years ago for $5.00 on clearance.
+I you catch one on sale let me know so I can share!

-Love baked donuts as much as I do??
+Love these baked vanilla donuts as much as I do??
 Try these flavors as well!

 - 1 c all purpose flour (or gluten free all purpose)